nextflow-io/training/docs/hello_nextflow/08_hello_nf-test.md

 ### 0.3 Run the workflow using the appropriate profiles

-Now that everything is in place, we should be able to run the workflow using the profiles we set up in Part 5 (Hello Config).
+Now that everything is in place, we should be able to run the workflow using the profiles we originally set up in Part 5 (Hello Config).

 ```bash
 nextflow run main.nf -profile my_laptop,demo
 ```

-And so it does.
+Yay, it works.

 ```console title="Output"
  N E X T F L O W   ~  version 24.02.0-edge